rin-w/b/src/software/midi-editor/domino/setup.md

 # Domino MIDI Editor Setup

-Domino is a freeware dedicated MIDI editor developed independently by takabosoft.
+Domino MIDI Sequencer is a freeware dedicated MIDI editing software developed independently by takabosoft.
 It is written in C++ exclusively for the Microsoft Windows operating system.

 Domino proves to be a very performant MIDI editor for blackers which makes it a prominent choice for people who want to make huge black MIDIs.